Polyderis laeva

 Similar Taxa

-- Tachys laevus (Say, 1823)Polyderis laeva is currently synonymized under this name; the two represent the same with different generic placements.
+- Tachys laevus (Say, 1823)Polyderis laeva is currently synonymized under this name; the two represent the same concept with different generic placements.